-Very often we speak to prospective clients who are frustrated with their Adwords accounts: their campaigns which were once highly profitable, have become far too expensive relative to their returns, and the account as a whole has started losing money.
+Very often we speak to prospective clients who are frustrated with their Google Adwords accounts: their campaigns which were once highly profitable, have become far too expensive relative to their returns, and the account as a whole has started losing money.

 1) Competitor Actions

 How can competitor actions affect my Google AdWords account performance?

 Competitor actions will have a direct effect on your costs, and conversion rate – so it is worth paying close attention to what your competitors are doing.